AKSarav/KubeNodeUsage/README.md

 KubeNodeUsage use your local KubeConfig file to connect to the cluster and use Kubernetes API directly using Kubernetes GO SDK

-It fetch the Node Metrics from Kubernetes API and apply filters and aggreations to display it in a nice human readable Graphical format as Bar Charts.
+It fetches the Node Metrics from Kubernetes API and apply filters and aggreations to display it in a nice human readable Graphical format as Bar Charts.

 It has lot of capabilities to filter the output based on